colearninglounge/co-learning-lounge/Technology/Artificial Intelligence/Machine learning/IPL Project.md

 2. Assigning weights to recent and career statitics columns seperately.
 3. Using Dreams 11 poin system to calculate scores.
 4. Using Monte Carlo simulator to generate scores for each player.
-5. USing ELO scoree for players.
+5. Using ELO scores for players.

 ## <div align="center"><ins>Anlytical Model creation and testing</ins></div>